siravich-khongrod/siravich-khongrod.github.io/blog/prerequisite.md

+# Figuring out what to study first from the course list

+The first time I went into the University website to browse through the course, I had difficulties in finding the course I should study first.
+Although the courses are in categories, the pre-requisites are not explicitly displayed.
+I have to click through each subject, browse the content and take note of the prerequisite on paper.

+I think having a simple list that displays the course name with the prerequisite would help students to better plan their course so I decided to Scrape this data from the school website and create a visualization that is more user friendly.

 <div>
 <svg viewBox="0,0,975,720" width="975" height="720" style="background: rgb(255, 255, 255); width: 100%; height: auto;"><g><rect x="1" y="475" height="135.00000000000023" width="13" fill="rgb(185, 185, 185)"><title>CSC 412
 3</title></rect><rect x="641" y="363.05303406198345" height="90" width="13" fill="rgb(185, 185, 185)"><title>CSC 578